Persian Sumac Sauce Salad Dressing

 Directions

-• Add to your salad or store it in the fridge until you are ready to use.
+• Add to your salad and store the remaining sauce in the fridge.

 Recipe Video